 Are you looking to expand your culinary horizons with something unexpected yet flavorful?
 Consider smoked tea – it’s an intense, smoky umami flavor that adds a unique touch to both sweet and savory dishes.
 With its versatility and its ability to make any meal stand out, smoked tea is becoming increasingly popular in modern kitchens.
 Whether you prefer flowery fragrances or strong earthy flavors, there is no shortage of ways for you to explore the world of smoked teas.
 So read on–you may be surprised by how easy it can be to incorporate this unusual ingredient into your everyday cooking!

-What Is Smoked Tea?
+What is Smoked Tea?
+Uncovering a Time-Honored Craft

 The History of Smoked Tea